ikramnaser/Data-Science/investment-portfolio-optimization/README.md

 # Financial Analysis and Portfolio Optimization

-A Python-based tool for analyzing historical stock data and building optimized investment portfolios using Modern Portfolio Theory.

-## Features

 - **Data Collection**: Fetches and processes historical stock data from Yahoo Finance
 - **Visualization**: Descriptive charts for price history, returns distribution, and cumulative returns